test-kitchen/test-kitchen/docs/source/docs/getting-started/writing-server-test.md

 >>>>>> ----------------------
 ~~~

-One quick check of `kitchen list` tells us that our instance was created by not successfully converged:
+One quick check of `kitchen list` tells us that our instance was created but not successfully converged:

 ~~~
 $ kitchen list server-ubuntu-1204